Sean-Holcomb/Conference-Organization-App/README.md

 I implemented this ability by checking queries for multiple inequality filters if they were there, The query is done by a seperate method that makes a query for each filter then

 ### Task 4: Add a Task
+Implemented featured speaker functionality using task queue and memcache.
+Logic for functionality is in main.py while taskqueue call is made in conference.py.

 [1]: https://developers.google.com/appengine